“We admitted we were powerless over our addiction – that our lives had become unmanageable.”

 -- Narcotics Anonymous (NA) Step One

-Note: In this blog post, we reference the first step as outlined in the NA Basic Text interchangeably with the first step as outlined in the Big Book of Alcoholics Anonymous (AA).
+Note: In this blog post, we reference Step One as outlined in the NA Basic Text interchangeably with Step One as outlined in the Big Book of Alcoholics Anonymous (AA).

 “We admitted we were powerless over our addiction…”

 Let’s begin by exploring the first part of Step One.
 The term “powerlessness” may seem confusing or rigid.
 For example, a person struggling with addiction might be president of a large corporation or a single parent juggling a full-time job.
 He or she might not feel powerless inmost realms of life.
 The first step is strictly referring to powerlessness over one’s addiction.

 Clinging to the idea that we maintain any shred of control over our substance of choice will only serve to maintain the cycle of addiction.
 I know I blacked out last time, but the time before, I didn’t…so maybe if I drink/use again, it will be okay!
 Admitting powerlessness means accepting that once a drink or drug has been ingested, the outcome cannot be predicted.